Caixian-Wang/Assignment2-Distributed-Systems/README.md

 2. **Configure an S3 bucket:** Upload ``.jpeg`` and ``.png ``files is allowed.

 3. **Configure S3 event notifications:** Push the ObjectCreated event to the SNS topic.

+4. **SNS Topic subscribes to SQS queues:** Set a filter to allow only image upload events to be queued.